-Short Title:

-Sponsors: Referred to: April 11, 2013 A BILL TO BE ENTITLED ACT TO STRENGTHEN THE ECONOMY AN THROUGH STRATEGIC TRANSPORTATION INVESTMENTS.
-The General Assembly of North Carolina enacts: STRATEGIC PRIORITIZATION FUNDING PLAN FOR TRANSPORTATION INVESTMENTS SECTION 1.1.(a) Chapter 136 of the General Statutes is amended by adding a new Article to read: "Article 14B.
-"Strategic Prioritization Funding Plan for Transportation Investments. "§ 136-189.10.
+Short Title: Strategic Transportation Investments.
+(Public) Sponsors: Referred to: April 11, 2013 1 A BILL TO BE ENTITLED 2 AN ACT TO STRENGTHEN THE ECONOMY THROUGH STRATEGIC 3 TRANSPORTATION INVESTMENTS.
+4 The General Assembly of North Carolina enacts: 5 6 STRATEGIC TRANSPORTATION INVESTMENTS 7 SECTION 1.1.(a) Chapter 136 of the General Statutes is amended by adding a new 8 Article to read: 9 "Article 14B.
+10 "Strategic Prioritization Funding Plan for Transportation Investments. "§ 136-189.10.
 Definitions.
-The following definitions apply in this Article: Statewide strategic mobility projects. - Includes only the following: (1) Interstate highways and future interstate highways approved by the federal government.
-Routes on the National Highway System as of July 1, 2012, b. excluding intermodal connectors.
-Highway routes on the United States Department of Defense c.
-Strategic Highway Network (STRAHNET).
-Highway toll routes designated by State law or by the Department of d.
-Transportation, pursuant to its authority under State law.
-Highway projects listed in G.S.
-136-179, as it existed on July 1, e.
-2012, that are not authorized for construction as of July 1, 2015.
-Appalachian Development Highway System. f.
-Commercial service airports included in the Federal Aviation g.
-Administration's National Plan of Integrated Airport Systems (NPIAS) that provide international passenger service or 375,000 or more enplanements annually, provided that the State's annual financial participation in any single airport project included in this subdivision may not exceed five hundred thousand dollars (\$500,000).
-Freight capacity and safety improvements to Class I freight rail h. corridors.
-Regional impact projects. - Includes only the following: (2)
+11 The following definitions apply in this Article: 12 Statewide strategic mobility projects. - Includes only the following: 13 (1) Interstate highways and future interstate highways approved by the 14 a. federal government.
+15 16 Routes on the National Highway System as of July 1, 2012, b. excluding intermodal connectors.
+17 Highway routes on the United States Department of Defense 18 c.
+19 Strategic Highway Network (STRAHNET).
+Interstate highway toll routes designated by the Department of 20 d.
+21 Transportation, pursuant to its authority under State law, or 22 extensions of highway toll projects in existence on, or for which funds have been obligated, by July 1, 2013.
+23 Highway projects listed in G.S.
+136-179, as it existed on July 1, 24 e.
+25 2012, that are not authorized for construction as of July 1, 2015.
+Appalachian Development Highway System.
+26 f.
+Commercial service airports included in the Federal Aviation 27 g.
+Administration's National Plan of Integrated Airport Systems 28 29 (NPIAS) that provide international passenger service or 375,000 or more enplanements annually, provided that the State's annual 30 financial participation in any single airport project included in this 31